-The string match can occur immediately following the DNS name (the Starts With option) or at the end of the URL (the Ends With option).
+The string match can occur immediately following the DNS name (the Starts With option).

 Sub-Path Match String: This is the string the multi-homing master will compare against the browser request.
 If the string is not found, the multi-homing master accelerator attempts to fill the request through the Web server addresses in its accelerator definition.
-If the string is found, the multihoming master accelerator routes the request to the accelerator with the matching string.
+If the string is found, the multi-homing master accelerator routes the request to the accelerator with the matching string.